FabioRNobrega/fabiornobrega.github.io/docs/about.md

         -  name: WordPress (HTML and CSS)
 ---

   I am a software developer with a postgraduate degree in Software Engineering from [PUC Minas](https://www.pucminas.br/pos-graduacao/iec/Paginas/default.aspx) (2023).
 I specialize in developing web systems, and I currently work with Go lang.
-I have experience with Ruby on Rails, Node.JS (with TypeORM), Go and Elixir on the backend.
-And Vue.Js e Ionic on frontend.
+I have experience with Ruby on Rails, Node.JS (with TypeORM), Go, .NET and Elixir on the backend.
+And Vue.Js, Angular e Ionic on frontend.
 My journey began at the Federal University of Rio de Janeiro ([UFRJ](https://eba.ufrj.br)), where I studied Engraving  and took classes in Computer Science.
 During this time, I joined the junior computer enterprise, [EJCM](https://ejcm.com.br), where I gained experience in mobile development for Android and iOS and had the opportunity to manage a project from software prioritization to final execution.

   At [lemoneyway](https://lemoneyway.com/en/), I worked as a developer, deepening my understanding of good programming practices and tackling challenges in the cashback market.
 I also collaborated with the Computer Science Museum at UFRJ and occasionally created projects for Arduino.
-Currently, I work as a backend developer with Elixir/Go at Stone, focusing on fintech solutions for payments and bank accounts.
+Currently, I work as a backend developer with Elixir/Go/.NET at Stone, focusing on fintech solutions for payments and bank accounts, helping the Identity Manager Team.

  Take a look at my full job timeline below